- Vision sensors obstructed by dust/smudges on the camera lens

 Symptoms

-- Robot cleans same area multiple times but skips entire rooms
+- Robot cleans the same area but skips whole rooms

-- Map in MyDyson app shows missing rooms or incomplete floor plan
+- MyDyson map shows missing rooms or an incomplete floor plan

-- Vacuum gets stuck or confused at doorways and thresholds
+- Vacuum gets stuck or confused at doorways/thresholds

-- Robot returns to dock before finishing the entire floor
+- Robot returns to the dock before finishing the floor

-- Saved map disappears and robot starts mapping from scratch
+- Saved map disappears and it re-maps from scratch

 Recognize these?
 Here's what usually causes it.